Open Bible Data Home About News OET Key

 BrTr I saw in the spoil an embroidered mantle, and two hundred didrachms of silver, and one golden wedge of fifty didrachms, and I desired them and took them; and, behold, they are hid in my tent, and the silver is hid under them.

-ULT And I saw among the spoil one good coat of Shinar and 200 shekels silver and one tongue-shaped piece of gold (50 shekels was its weight).
+ULT Now I saw among the spoil one good coat of Shinar and 200 shekels of silver and one wedge of gold, 50 shekels was its weight.
 And I desired them and took them.
-And behold, they are hidden in the earth in the midst of my tent and the silver is under it.”
+And behold, they are hidden in the earth in the midst of my tent, and the silver is under it.”

-UST Among the things in Jericho that I saw was a beautiful coat from Babylonia.
-I also saw over two kilograms of silver and some gold that weighed six hundred grams.
-I wanted those things very much for myself, so I took them.
+UST I saw among the plunder from Jericho a beautiful coat from Babylon.
+I also saw 200 pieces of silver and a piece of gold that weighed the equivalent of 50 pieces of silver.
+I wanted those things very much, so I took them.
 I buried them in the ground under my tent.
 You will find them there.
-The silver is buried beneath it all.”
+The silver pieces are buried under the other things.”

 BSB When I saw among the spoils a beautiful cloak from Shinar,[fn] two hundred shekels of silver,[fn] and a bar of gold weighing fifty shekels,[fn] I coveted them and took them.
 They are hidden in the ground inside my tent, with the silver underneath.”